circularfashion/cf-api/README.md

 # cf-api
 circular.fashion's API for creating, reading, updating and deleting Products.

-Please contact us at info@circular.fashion to set up your account be API enabled.
+Please contact us at info@circular.fashion to set up your account to have the API enabled.
 Once the API for your account is enabled, you can use the instructions below to handle Products.

 You can also contact us at develop@circular.fashion if you have any questions or feedback regarding the API.